netrisai/docs/sandbox/Sandbox15/sandbox-info.rst

 Upstream ISP
 ============
 This Sandbox also provides an upstream ISP service with real-world Internet routing configured through :ref:`"BGP"<bgp_def>`.
-There are two pre-configured examples under **NET → E-BGP** , one using IPv4 and the other using IPv6, which are advertising the public IP subnets belonging to the sandbox to the upstream ISP IRIS.
+There are two pre-configured examples under **Network → E-BGP** , one using IPv4 and the other using IPv6, which are advertising the public IP subnets belonging to the sandbox to the upstream ISP IRIS.

 ISP settings: